Software-defined networking: Security using the SDN paradigm

 SDN architecture may enable, facilitate or enhance network-related security applications due to the controller's central view of the network, and its capacity to reprogram the data plane at any time.
-While security of SDN architecture itself remains an open question that has already been studied a couple of times in the research community, the following paragraphs only focus on the security applications made possible or revisited using SDN.
+While the security of SDN architecture itself remains an open question that has already been studied a couple of times in the research community, the following paragraphs only focus on the security applications made possible or revisited using SDN.

 Several research works on SDN have already investigated security applications built upon the SDN controller, with different aims in mind.
 Distributed Denial of Service (DDoS) detection and mitigation, as well as botnet and worm propagation, are some concrete use-cases of such applications: basically, the idea consists in periodically collecting network statistics from the forwarding plane of the network in a standardized manner (e.g. using Openflow), and then apply classification algorithms on those statistics in order to detect any network anomalies.
 If an anomaly is detected, the application instructs the controller how to reprogram the data plane in order to mitigate it.

 Another kind of security application leverages the SDN controller by implementing some moving target defense (MTD) algorithms.
 MTD algorithms are typically used to make any attack on a given system or network more difficult than usual by periodically hiding or changing key properties of that system or network.
-In traditional networks, implementing MTD algorithms is not a trivial task since it is difficult to build a central authority able of determining - for each part of the system to be protected - which key properties are hid or changed.
+In traditional networks, implementing MTD algorithms is not a trivial task since it is difficult to build a central authority able of determining - for each part of the system to be protected - which key properties are hidden or changed.
 In an SDN network, such tasks become more straightforward thanks to the centrality of the controller.
 One application can for example periodically assign virtual IPs to hosts within the network, and the mapping virtual IP/real IP is then performed by the controller.
 Another application can simulate some fake opened/closed/filtered ports on random hosts in the network in order to add significant noise during reconnaissance phase (e.g. scanning) performed by an attacker.

 Additional value regarding security in SDN enabled networks can also be gained using FlowVisor and FlowChecker respectively.
 The former tries to use a single hardware forwarding plane sharing multiple separated logical networks.
 Following this approach the same hardware resources can be used for production and development purposes as well as separating monitoring, configuration and internet traffic, where each scenario can have its own logical topology which is called slice.
 In conjunction with this approach FlowChecker realizes the validation of new OpenFlow rules that are deployed by users using their own slice.